 The Wellington North Solar Plant is a proposed solar plant to be located north east of Wellington, NSW.
-AGL is currently conducting feasibility studies to contribute to a project application for the 300MW plant.
-The plant would provide enough energy for approximately 98,000 average Australian homes.
+AGL has recently submitted our Environmental Impact Statement (EIS) to the NSW Department of Planning & Environment (DP&E).

 The proposed solar plant would be located approximately seven kilometres north-east of Wellington, off Goolma Road, and 50 kilometres south-east of Dubbo in the Orana region of NSW.
 The plant would be within the Dubbo Regional Council Local Government Area.

 - Community events

 AGL is currently conducting feasibility studies for a 300 MW solar plant near Wellington, New South Wales.
 If the project application is approved by the NSW Department of Planning and Environment, the Wellington North Solar Plant would provide enough energy to power to approximately 98,000 average NSW homes.